 Marketers understand the power of branding but maintaining consistency across a large organization is always a challenge.
 As an organization grows and becomes more geographically and structurally diverse, the brand often becomes fragmented.
-Different teams create marketing with individual design and voice that bear little resemblance to one another.
+Different teams create marketing with individual designs and voice that bear little resemblance to one another.
 The space between the central brand and local marketing gets wider and wider apart.
 How can you give those teams and local marketers the flexibility to effectively engage their communities without diluting the brand?

 Many organizations start with a top-down approach where the central team establishes the brand identity, develops strategic marketing campaigns, and customizes them as needed for all different markets and channels.
 While this ensures brand consistency, it becomes unsustainable as the organization grows.
 The number of change and customization requests begins to outpace available design resources.
 This invariably leads to longer turnaround times, less focus on new campaign development, and increasing headcount on the central team.
 To address this, more responsibilities are pushed out to the local teams and partner agencies.
 This transition from a centralized marketing model to a more distributed marketing model is both a risk and opportunity for the organization.